anair-it/jaxb-jsonschema-gen/README.md

 - The default phase is generate-resources
 - Specify the JAXB source directory
-- Specify target JSON schema directory
+- Specify target JSON schema directory.
+Defaulted to src/main/resources/json-schema
 - Specify packages/classes to be included or excluded

 Generate JSON schema files